Momo Challenge hoax: Worldwide moral panic

-In February, 2019, the Police Service of Northern Ireland posting a public warning on Facebook, and American media personality Kim Kardashian posted on her Instagram Story pleading for YouTube to remove alleged "Momo" videos.
+In February 2019, the Police Service of Northern Ireland posted a public warning on Facebook, and American media personality Kim Kardashian posted on her Instagram Story pleading for YouTube to remove alleged "Momo" videos.
 At that point, people reported seeing Momo pop up on a variety of platforms, including YouTube and YouTube Kids videos about Peppa Pig and Fortnite.
 The hoax had reached the status of a worldwide moral panic.
 More advisories were issued from police forces, schools and organizations dedicated to internet consumer safety, although some of the warnings were more concerned with identity theft by cybercriminals than the possibility of self-harm.

-By March, several experts including the Children's Commissioner for England, were asking the media and authorities to cease to amplify what increasingly looked like a case of moral panic.
+By March, several experts including the Children's Commissioner for England were asking the media and authorities to cease amplifying what increasingly looked like a case of moral panic.
 Authorities had not confirmed any physical harm resulting from the phenomenon, or even that any sustained exchange of messages took place between the Momo character and anybody.
 Responding to tabloid coverage which asserted the challenge to be true, the NSPCC, the Samaritans, and the UK Safer Internet Centre declared the Momo Challenge a hoax.
 A parent who alerted the press to the Momo Challenge subsequently said her child had not received messages from "Momo", but was merely told about it in a school playground conversation.